Selenium in oncology

 Pursuing a novel approach to the use of sodium selenite in cancer patients, the SECAR investigators administered very high-dose sodium selenite over 20 or 40 minutes as the sole chemotherapeutic to 34 patients with therapy-resistant, advanced tumors, including lung (71 %) and colon cancer (12%).
 The findings suggest that sodium selenite can reverse chemotherapy resistance.
 The median survival after sodium selenite treatment was 6.5 months.

 The brochure also offers a good analysis of the results, including understandable graphics depicting dosage calculations and plasma selenium concentrations.
 The SECAR investigators concluded that a dosage of ≤ 10.2 mg/m² selenium per day for 2 weeks is safe and tolerable.
 High-dose sodium selenite stabilized more than a third of the patients.
 Importantly, many experienced a renewed response to their first-line chemotherapy.

 Selenium and oncology

-Cancer patients frequently suffer from a disease-related selenium deficiency.
-A presumed reason for this is that the body has an elevated need for selenium, for instance, to maintain selenium-dependent immunesystem functions and protect against oxidative stress.
-Depleted selenium levels occur in patients various tumor localizations.
+Cancer patients frequently suffer from disease-related selenium deficiency.
+A presumed reason for this is that the body has an elevated need for selenium, for instance, to maintain selenium-dependent immune system functions and protect against oxidative stress.
+Depleted selenium levels occur in patients with various tumor localizations.

 Hence, it is not rare for cancer patients to be selenium deficient.
 In their study conducted in 2011, Stevens et al. investigated the selenium levels of 430 patients with hematological malignancies.
 The authors observed a pronounced selenium deficiency in 45% of patients.
-This can also affect the prognosis in those af afflicted.
+Such deficiencies can also affect prognosis.